mofo7777/MediaFoundationTransform/README.md

 * MFTAsynchronousAudio show minimal implementation for an asynchronous audio transform.
 * This MFT works with media session pipeline, and tranform wave PCM audio data to wave FLOAT audio data.
-* Does not show dynamic format change code handling.
+* Does not show dynamic format change code handling (see MFTDirectxAware).
 * Check shutdown status, even if documentation says :
 > The client must not use the MFT after calling Shutdown.
 * Does not handle Unlocking (MF_TRANSFORM_ASYNC_UNLOCK).
 This MFT doesn't care about applications who do not use this data processing model.